Raising a puppy while working is tough, but it can be done.

 And the good news is, put the effort in early on and you’ll have a settled adult dog who copes just fine while you’re at work.

-Leaving a Puppy Home Alone
+Leaving a Puppy Alone While At Work

-Working full time means leaving a puppy home alone.
+Working full-time means leaving a puppy home alone.

 Oh, those puppy eyes!
 Leaving that adorable bundle of cuteness is hard, but is it fair?